USTech Small

 Challenging the norms

 For nearly a decade, the talent industry has been talking up the concept of Total Talent Management (‘TTM’).
-Total Talent Management is a human capital management strategy to satisfy enterprise workforce demands by embracing both full-time employees and gig working in its various forms.
+Total Talent Management is a human capital management strategy to satisfy enterprise workforce demands by embracing both full-time employees and gig work in its various forms.
 TTM envelopes both employee recruitment and contingent workforce hiring into a single people, process, systems, and data ecosystem.

 The gut issue with TTM is that senior executives, HR and Procurement need to be aligned and work as one to make the best hiring and resourcing decisions.
 In most organizations, HR has always taken care of full-time roles and handed the contracting of Flexi-workers over to procurement.
-This has led to an awkward split in ownership and decision making.
+This has led to an awkward split in ownership and decision-making.
 Consequently, flexible workers have regularly missed out on appropriate benefits, often treated as lesser workforce contributors.
 This is where TTM steps in.
 It embraces ALL the people that go to make up the workforce; factoring in the unique relationship demands of an indirect workforce, while respecting those individuals that go to make up this important long-term resource pool.

 The contractual constructs found in TTM strategies include: